Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Discussion

-Research and development of AI models for gravitational wave astrophysics is evolving at a rapid pace.
-In less than four years, this area of research has evolved from disruptive prototypes~\cite{geodf:2017a,George:2017qtr,GEORGE201864} into sophisticated AI algorithms that describe the same 4-D signal manifold as traditional gravitational wave detection pipelines for binary black hole mergers, namely, quasi-circular, spinning, non-precessing, binary systems~\cite{Wei_Khan_Huerta}; have the same sensitivity as template matching algorithms; and are orders of magnitude faster, at a fraction of the computational cost.
+Innovative AI applications in gravitational wave astrophysics have evolved from disruptive AI prototypes~\cite{geodf:2017a,GEORGE201864} into sophisticated, physics-inspired AI models that describe the signal manifold covered by traditional gravitational wave detection pipelines for binary black hole mergers~\cite{Wei_Khan_Huerta}.
+These models have the same sensitivity as template matching algorithms and run orders of magnitude faster and at a fraction of the computational cost.

-There is also a vigorous program to apply AI to accelerate the detection of binary neutron stars~\cite{Krastev:2019koe,2020PhRvD.102f3015S}, and to forecast the merger of multi-messenger sources, such as binary neutron stars and neutron star-black hole systems~\cite{wei_warning,wei_ecc_princ}.

-At this time, AI models have been proven to effectively identify real gravitational wave signals in advanced LIGO data, including binary black hole and neutron stars mergers~\cite{Wei_Khan_Huerta,wei_warning,Krastev:2019koe,2020PhRvD.102f3015S}.
-The current pace of progress makes it clear that the broader community will continue to advance the development of AI tools to realize the science goals of Multi-Messenger Astrophysics.
+AI is now being used to accelerate the detection of binary black holes and binary neutron stars~\cite{Wei_Khan_Huerta,wei_warning,Krastev:2019koe,2020PhRvD.102f3015S}, and to forecast the merger binary neutron stars and neutron star-black hole systems~\cite{wei_warning,wei_ecc_princ}.
+The current pace of progress makes it clear that the broader community will continue to advance the development of AI to realize the science goals of multi-messenger astrophysics.

-Furthermore, mirroring the successful approach of corporations leading AI innovation in industry and technology, we are releasing our AI models to enable the broader community to use and perfect them.
-This approach is also helpful to address healthy and constructive skepticism from members of the community who do not feel at ease using AI algorithms.

-This article also demonstrates how complementary communities can work together to harness DOE- and NSF-funded cyberinfrastructure to enable open source, accelerated, and reproducible AI-driven compute-intensive analysis in record time.
-This approach will facilitate a plethora of new studies beyond gravitational wave astrophysics, since \texttt{DLHub} and \texttt{funcX} are discipline and hardware agnostic.
+Mirroring the successful approach of corporations leading AI innovation, we are releasing our AI models to enable the broader community to use and perfect them.
+This approach is also helpful to address healthy and constructive skepticism from researchers who do not feel at ease using AI.
+This article also demonstrates how complementary communities can work together to harness DOE- and NSF-funded cyberinfrastructure to enable accelerated, reproducible, AI-driven, compute-intensive analyses in record time.
+This approach will facilitate a plethora of new studies since \texttt{DLHub} and \texttt{funcX} are discipline-agnostic and hardware-agnostic.